hosua/CalcPlusPlus/README.md

 # MathExprSolver
-A simple C++ program that lexes and parses a mathematical expression string, and then calculates the result.
+A C++ program that lexes and parses a mathematical expression string, and then calculates the result.

+As of now, the syntax checker probably won't catch every error.

 Uses the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to parse input to be evaluated.